PilarczykM/Minimal_API/README.md

 ## Getting Started

 ### Prerequisites
-Before you can run the MinimalAPI application, make sure you have the following prerequisites installed on your system:
+Before you can run the Minimal_API application, make sure you have the following prerequisites installed on your system:

 - [.NET 8.0](https://dotnet.microsoft.com/download/dotnet/8.0)